martinboller/greenbone-gmp-scripts/README.md

 ### create-tasks-from-csv.gmp.py ###
 **Creates tasks as specified in a csv-file.
 See tasks.csv for file format/contents**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-tasks-from-csv.gmp.py ./task.csv  <br/><br/>
+- Change Hosts Scan Ordering by changing #5 within CSV to Random, Sequential or Reverse in script.
+- Specify up to 5 alerts in CSV, blanks will be discarded.
-- Scans all hosts in Random order by default.
-Change HostsOrdering.RANDOM to .SEQUENTIAL or .REVERSE in script **Note**: Make sure that all other configurations that the tasks may rely on are already created, including alerts, schedules, credentials, and targets, in other words if it is referenced in tasks.csv it must already exist.
+**Note**: Make sure that all other configurations that the tasks may rely on are already created, including alerts, schedules, credentials, and targets, in other words if it is referenced in tasks.csv it must already exist.